Melbourne shops supporting local female designers

 Started more than 10 years ago by local designer Kristy Barber, Kuwaii creates timeless designs with a focus on sustainability.
 That means quality craftsmanship, low volume runs, limited edition prints and trans-seasonal staples.
 The end of season sale is always a treasure trove of gorgeous pieces, too.

 Co-founded by Marnie Goding in Melbourne in 2004, this playful fashion brand is now loved around the world.
 ELK's styles are Scandi-inspired but Melbourne in spirit.
 Every piece is designed in Melbourne with sustainability in mind.
-Visit the Carlton pop-up to shop the local uniform of bright prints, chunky platforms and ELK's cult-status colourful earrings.
+Visit the Carlton store to shop the local uniform of bright prints, chunky platforms and ELK's cult-status colourful earrings.

 Jacqui Fernandes is an Australian fashion house offering a range of women's clothing and accessories showcasing contemporary and understated beauty.
 Specialising in coats, leather, and evening wear, the dresses are striking in their simplicity.
 The collection of designer French handbags, cashmere wraps and precious jewellery emphasises the house-style.